 Planning for the Road Ahead

-Begin this process at least three semesters before final semester.
+Start planning at least three semesters before your final semester!

 The Graduation Packet

 - Meet with your Major Advisor to verify your remaining major requirements and which courses to take.